WebAssembly/wasi-crypto/proposals/poc/witx/proposal_asymmetric_common.md

 #### <a href="#options_set" name="options_set"></a> `options_set(handle: options, name: string, value: ConstPointer<u8>, value_len: size) -> crypto_errno`
 Set or update an option.

-This is used to set algorithm-specific parameters, but also to provide credentials for the key management facilities, if required.
+This is used to set algorithm-specific parameters, but also to provide credentials for the secrets management facilities, if required.

 This function may return `unsupported_option` if an option that doesn't exist for any implemented algorithms is specified.